Text by Jo Comuyog

 For Franki, coming out was a breath of fresh air.

 “After I came out, people would also come out to me later on.
-And being able to support them on their journeys felt like I was actually doing something that was bigger than myself,” she says.
+And being able to support them on their journeys felt like I was actually doing something that was bigger than myself,” they say.
 “You realize they stop holding their breath and you stop holding yours.”

 The weight of expression